- MAY include breaking changes that are not backward compatible

 The UAE Open Finance standard uses a two-part version identifier of the form Vx.y, where x is the major version and y is the minor version.

-- MUST NOT be released more frequently than every 6 months from the previous major or minor version release
+- MUST NOT be released more frequently than every 6 months from the previous release

 Every major and minor version MUST be accompanied by: